ChangChunHe/pyvaspflow/README.md

 ```

-## 2. submit your common calculatiojobn jobs
+## 2. submit your common calculation jobs

 First, we supply some shell scripts to generate those input file for VASP calculation, they are [potcar.sh](./common_calculation_shell/potcar.sh), [incar.sh](./common_calculation_shell/incar.sh), [kpoints.sh](./common_calculation_shell/kpoints.sh).
 Below I will simply introduce the usage of these scripts.